- The Wiechmans

 they consider a close friend

 Paul Tripp writes in his book, Dangerous Calling, “Self-examination is a community project.
 Every pastor needs people in his life in order to see himself with biblical accuracy.”
-Most church workers and leaders don’t have this kind of safe community.
+Many church workers and leaders don’t have this kind of safe community.
 In addition, there are few affordable sanctuaries of help.

-In our July 2016 assessment of over 60 church workers and spouses, we discovered that 36% do not have a safe small community in which to have deep faith conversations and prayer, 21% have the gospel applied personally to their lives once a month or less, and 35% don’t have a safe place to get Sabbath rest.
+In our July 2016 assessment of over 60 church workers and spouses, we discovered that 36% do not have a safe small community in which to have deep faith conversations and prayer, 21% have the gospel applied personally to their lives by another person once a month or less, and 35% don’t have a safe place to get Sabbath rest.
 Our conclusion: 1 out of 3 church workers and their families live in a place of isolation that is dangerous.

 1 out of 3 church workers and their families